WinThuLatt/libGDX_OpenCV/readme.md

 I am on Windows, if you are using Linux/Mac, you might need to find your own way, should be simpler than this.

 Why do I use Eclipse instead of Android Studio?
-It will have all the new features, however it is extremely laggy and may not respond for a very long time doing all it's gradle build and gradle download and building the project,etc etc.
+Android Studio will have all the new features, however it is extremely laggy and may not respond for a very long time doing all it's gradle build and gradle download and building the project,etc etc.

 __Eclipse Set up__